-An overall research concept (tutoring-led, research led, research oriented, research based) has not been defined by the teaching staff.
+An overall research concept (tutoring-led, research led, research oriented, research based) has not been defined.
 A mix of teaching and learning activities to learn research skills is not enough embedded in the program, not well enough steering the competences needed to do independently research by graduation for all students as mentioned during the interviews and in the SWOT analysis.
-The focus in teaching and learning activities should be more on the nexus between teaching and research and social services to realize transformational learning.
-Especially for objectives in the frame of services to society much more can be done to make students "change agents", to make the health care services better by doing research projects in the community, to take leadership in innovative practices in an evidence-based way to ameliorate the health care system.
+The focus in teaching and learning activities should be more on the nexus between teaching and research.
+Especially for objectives in the frame of services to society much more can be done to make students "change agents", to make the health care services better by doing small research projects in the community to ameliorate the health care system.
 By doing this the nexus between teaching, research and services to society can be strengthened and make "transformational learning" possible for all students.
-For the Master in science this has to be a mandatory requirement.
-In the frame of interdisciplinary learning and teaching more has to be done to prepare graduates as innovators in the field and to prepare them to take also the leadership for implementation in an interdisciplinary context.
-In this way the master has to be a "research master".